Approximating spaces of Nagata dimension zero by weighted trees: Abstract

 \section{Abstract}

-Let \(X\) be a metric space which has Nagata dimension zero with constant \(c\).
-We show that there exists a weighted tree which is \(8c\)-bilipschitz equivalent to a dense subset of \(X\).
-It turns out that for \(c=1\), that is, for ultrametric spaces, the factor \(8\) is the best possible.
-This gives a new proof of a result of Chan, Xia, Konjevod and Richa.
-Our main result leads to improvements of certain metric embedding and Lipschitz extension results of Lang and Schlichenmaier.
-Moreover, by generalizing a result of Gupta we also obtain a variant of our main theorem in the case when \(X\) is a proper \(0\)-hyperbolic metric space.
+We prove that if a metric space \(X\) has Nagata dimension zero with constant \(c\), then there exists a dense subset of \(X\) that is \(8c\)-bilipschitz equivalent to a weighted tree.
+The factor \(8\) is the best possible if \(c=1\), that is, if \(X\) is an ultrametric space.
+This yields a new proof of a result of Chan, Xia, Konjevod and Richa.
+Moreover, as an application, we also obtain quantitative versions of certain metric embedding and Lipschitz extension results of Lang and Schlichenmaier.
+Finally, we prove a variant of our main theorem for \(0\)-hyperbolic proper metric spaces.
+This generalizes a result of Gupta.